-Reducing the risk of burns at homeDecember 11th, 2012 in Health /
+Reducing the risk of burns at homeDecember 11, 2012 in Medicine & Health / Health

 (Medical Xpress)—Home is where most of us feel safest, but it's also where nearly 80 per cent of all burn injuries occur, new research shows.